Q: Why are Britons with ethnic origins in the Indian subcontinent called ‘Asian‘?

 Jinnah’s Muslim League did vote for separation in 1940, but apparently Jinnah (a secular man whose concern was to protect Muslims from political isolation) personally preferred a federated India.

-So those who think that partition was a bad idea which inevitably caused the brutal deaths or forced relocation of millions of people should blame not only the the perfidious British but also nationalist Nehru – not pragmatist Jinnah.
+So those who think that partition was a bad idea which inevitably caused the brutal deaths or forced relocation of millions of people should blame – in addition, of course, to us perfidious British – nationalist Nehru, not pragmatist Jinnah.

 Please feel free to comment